 Visit one of Ireland’s oldest walled gardens in the stunning Glenarm Estate on the north Coast.
 Open from May until the end of September the garden is filled with exciting flowers and specimen plants to interest the keenest garden enthusiast.

 The MAC Gallery

 The MAC, a world-class venue in Belfast’s Cathedral Quarter is home to all kinds of exhibitions, blockbuster performances, experimental works and endless goings-on.
 The MAC is somewhere with something for all ages and interests.
-Don’t miss out on the iconic Andy Warhol exhibtion which opens on the 8th of February.
+With free entry to all the galleries, it’s easy to while away an afternoon in this stunning space.